rohaanzuberi/Serious-SQL/Data_Inspection_and_Cleaning.md

 ## 📌 Data Inspection

-Before dealing with duplicate data it is important to understand the dataset by carrying out inspection.
+Before dealing with any duplicate data it is important to understand the dataset by carrying out inspection.

 ```SQL
 SELECT *